alexandres/terashuf/README.md

 It reads 2 ENV variables:

 - TMPDIR: defaults to /tmp if not set.
 - MEMORY: defaults to 4.0, meaning use a shuffle buffer of 4 GB.
-Set this as high as your machine allows.

 **Note: the last line in the file to be shuffled will be ignored if it does not end with a newline marker (\n).**